 Milestone Program Status 1.
 Pathfinder Project operational and capable of providing water Achieved 2.
 Completion and operation of Tamarack I Achieved 3.
 Environmental Account and operation Achieved 4.
-Water Action Plan implementation to provide an average of 50,000 Not Achieved acre-feet per year Not Achieved 5.
+Water Action Plan implementation to provide an average of 50,000 Not Aachievedable by acre-feet per year end of 2019 5.
 Protection and restoration of 10,000 acres of habitat Achieved 6.
 Implementation of Integrated Monitoring and Research Plan Achieved 7.
 Operation of Wyoming Depletions Plan Achieved 8.
 Operation of Colorado Depletions Plan Achieved 9.
 Operation of Nebraska Depletions Plan Achieved 10.
 Operation of Federal Depletions Plan Achieved

 The First Increment land objective and associated milestone has been achieved.
-The Program currently protects in excess of 12,000 acres in the Associated Habitat Reach (AHR).
-The First Increment water objective has not been achieved, but all State water projects and the State and Federal depletions plans are operational.
-The Program currently provides approximately 90,000 acre-feet towards the First Increment objective of 130,000 to 150,000 acre-feet.
-Additional water projects in the planning and/or design phase are expected to provide an additional 40,000 acre-feet of water.
-However, they will not be operational prior to the end of the First Increment in 2019.
+The Program currently 57 protects in excess of 12,000 acres in the Associated Habitat Reach (AHR).
+The First Increment water 58 objective has not been achieved, but all State water projects and the State and Federal depletions plans are 59 operational.
+The Program currently provides approximately 90,000 acre-feet towards the First Increment 60 objective of 130,000 to 150,000 acre-feet.
+Additional water projects in the planning and/or design phase 61 are expected to provide an additional 40,000 acre-feet of water.
+However, they will not be operational 62 prior to the end of the First Increment in 2019 and may require more funding than what is currently 63 available during the First Increment.
 As such, Milestone 4 will not be achieved.
+64 65

-The Program has also not examined the FWS' target flows through the Adaptive Management Plan (AMP).
-The only flow action prescribed in the AMP is the short-duration high flow (SDHF) which is not a FWS target flow.
+66 Although implementation of the Integrated Monitoring and Research Plan has been achieved, Fthe a FWS target flow.
 The Program implemented research and monitoring to evaluate the potential effectiveness of SDHF.
 Examination of target flows would require updating of the Adaptive Management Plan to identify target flow uncertainties and implementation of management experiments to address those uncertainties.
-This cannot be accomplished prior to 2019.
+This These target flow-related tasks cannot be accomplished prior to the end of 2019.